-With split keyboards, there needs to be a "central" that maintains state across the keyboard halves and keeps the two synchronized.
-Without a central, it would not be possible to have basic functionality such as toggling a layer on one half followed by a key on the other half.
+With wireless split keyboards, a "central" is needed to coordinate keys pressed on the two halves.
+If the two keyboard halves both connected directly to the user's computer (without a central to coordinate everything), it would not be possible to have basic functionality such as toggling a layer with a key on one half followed by pressing a key on the other half.